OpenNetLab/Challenge-Environment/metrics/README.md

 What I want to emphasize is the arguments required by evaluating audio will not be public.
 So you may need to contact the DNSMOS teams if you want to do evaluation of audio locally.

+For the offline evaluation, we will set ground truth for every part of score according to the description of [challenge-HOWTO](https://github.com/OpenNetLab/challenge-HOWTO#final-score).
+So there are some new arguments for the feature of ground truth.

+- scenario : the scenario's name that you are running.
+Need to use with argument of ground_service
+- ground_service : the service address that will provide the ground truth scores of all scenarios.
+Need to use with argument of scenario
+- ground_video : the video score of ground truth
+- ground_audio : the audio score of ground truth
+- ground_recv_rate : the receive rate of ground truth

 We also support to evaluate video, audio or network separately.
 And you can follow steps below to achieve this.

 ### For video evaluation